Live Virtual Lab

 Leaders who feel the shift and know that the approaches that worked before are no longer enough.

-Executives preparing for the next stage of their leadership growth who want clarity and structure
+Executives preparing for the next stage of their leadership growth who want clarity and structure in a changing environment.

-Directors, senior managers, and executives responsible for influencing teams, aligning decisions,
+Leaders responsible for influencing teams, aligning decisions, and leading through pressure.

 Why Attend